 This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

-For each workload or application that you onboard to VPC Service Controls, you must repeat the enablement process .
+For each workload or application that you onboard to VPC Service Controls, you should repeat the enablement process.

-Your network security team typically leads your VPC Service Controls enablement effort.
+Often, the network security or cloud enablement team leads the VPC Service Controls enablement effort.
 We recommend that you have a dedicated person who creates and tracks cross-functional meetings and documents action items.
 Your teams collaborate about the following:

 - Google Cloud APIs access patterns